Olivia Moultrie

 Olivia Moultrie Career

-In May 2021, Moultrie took a significant step by filing an antitrust lawsuit against the NWSL, challenging the league’s age limit.
-The lawsuit was successful, leading to a temporary restraining order that allowed her to compete for a roster spot on the Thorns.
-On June 30, 2021, she signed a three-year contract with the Thorns, becoming the youngest player to sign a contract with an NWSL team.
-Moultrie made her professional debut on July 3, 2021, coming on as a substitute in a match against Racing Louisville.
-She made her first start and recorded her first assist on August 7 against Washington Spirit.
+On June 30, 2021, Moultrie signed a three-year contract with the Thorns, becoming the youngest player to sign with an NWSL team.
+She made her professional debut on July 3, 2021, coming on as an 83rd-minute substitute in a 2-0 win against Racing Louisville.
+She recorded her first start and first assist on August 7 against Washington Spirit, and on August 19 she scored her first professional goal, a 57th-minute direct free kick against Houston Dash in the International Champions Cup semifinal.

 Olivia Moultrie Family